 #7 Do not drink water with main meals instead drink water in-between meals

 Water is the most important nutrient for the human body (second to oxygen) so make sure you are drinking adequate amounts of water for your body weight in-between your meals or before your meals to properly hydrate.

-#9 Eat a wide variety of plants and fiber to feed healthy gut flora
+#9 Eat a wide variety of plants and fiber to improve gut bacteria health

 Fiber is also needed o bulk up the stool and absorb water to prevent constipation.

 Sometimes a low fermentable diet that is low in fiber, such as the low FODMAP diet or SIBO diet needs to be followed for some time to help reduce small intestinal bacterial overgrowth and IBS symptoms.

 But it is crucial to bring fiber back into the diet and eat high fiber foods to boost gut health and promote a healthy balance of gut flora diversity in the colon.

 And of course, enjoy eating your food and be mindful while eating for optimal nourishment.
 Nourishing your body also means enjoying your food!